adamhatton/john-breedon-bass-tuition-pp4/README.md

 ### Sign In

-- The website uses the django 'allauth' library which provides views and templates for signing in
+- The website uses the django `allauth` library which provides views and templates for signing in
 - The sign-in screen has been styled to match the rest of the website and provides the standard signing in functionality
 - Users receive a sign-in message once they have successfully signed-in giving them immediate feedback on their actions